django/deps/draft/0005-improved-middleware.rst

 ``process_request``), as occurs today.

-Similarly, a middleware that modifies the request on the way in and does pass it on upstream can be guaranteed that it will always see the response on the way back out.
+Similarly, a middleware that modifies the request on the way in and does pass it on can be guaranteed that it will always see the response on the way back out.
 (If it also wants to see any uncaught exception on the way out, it can just wrap its call to ``get_response`` in a ``try/except``).

 Disabling middleware